Lwhieldon/OnlineRetailCustomerSegmentation/README.md

 Customer retention & engagement is key in all business ventures.
 But in online retail, it is critical!
 In this repo, I pretend that I am a data scientist hired by UK-based <b>Giftstore Shop</b>'s marketing team to analyze & understand customer insights that will help enhance their marketing campaigns.
 The marketing team wants to increase website traffic and by proxy purchases made on the online retail site.
 <br>
 <br>
 We understand that Giftstore Shop is an online retailer located in the United Kingdom.
 They mainly sell "unique" gifts for all occasions: Birthdays, Holidays, etc. The data provided by Giftstore Shop's marketing team consists of online retail data describing the transactions and customers tagged to every customer.
-Their marketing team has tasked me with identifying overall customer segments and behaviors that these groups share so that the marketing team can tailor campaigns to these customers.
+Their marketing team has tasked me with identifying overall customer segments and behaviors that these groups share so that the marketing team can tailor campaigns to their customers.
 <br>
 <br>